Sides for Meatball Subs: 13 Options to Modernize a Classic

 There are so many casual get-togethers where meatball subs would be a perfect choice.

-You might be serving them for a birthday party at home or poker night, but what do you serve with them?
+You might be serving them for a birthday party at home or poker night as mini sliders, but what do you serve with them?

 What goes with meatball subs?